 1 teaspoon sesame oil

 2 tablespoons cornstarch

-- Cut the tofu in half lengthwise, wrap in paper towels, and place the cast iron skillet on top for 10 minutes to press out some of the moisture.
-You can move on to the next step while you’re waiting.
+- Slice the tofu in half horizontally, wrap in paper towels, and place a cast iron skillet on top for 10 minutes to press out some of the moisture.

-- In the small mixing bowl, combine the soy sauce, mirin, and sesame oil.
+- In the small bowl, combine the soy sauce, mirin, and sesame oil.

-- Cut the tofu into 2-inch-long strips and toss in the marinade.
+- Cut the tofu into 2-inch long and ½-inch thick strips.

 - In the large frying pan, heat the canola oil over medium heat.

-- Sprinkle the cornstarch over the tofu and toss to coat.
+- Sprinkle the tofu with the cornstarch and toss to coat.

-- Add the tofu to the pan and cook for 15 minutes until golden brown.
+- Add to the pan and cook for 15 minutes, turning occasionally, until golden brown.